klown/personal-data-server/doc/StaticWorkflow.md

 # Preferences Edge Proxy Workflow

-A workflow that the Personal Data Storage or Preferences Server supports, where a static site makes save/retrieve requests for the user's preferences.
+A workflow supported by the Personal Data Storage, or Preferences server, where the user makes save/retrieve requests for their preferences while on a static site.
 An example is where a user changes their UI Options (UIO) preferences and wants to save them.

 Included in this workflow is an OAuth2 authorization sequence where users are authenticated by a third party single sign on (SSO) provider, such as